Occupy London: What did the St Paul's protest achieve?

 Mr Field does believe the Occupy London encampment has "crystallised the unease" surrounding the "increasing polarisation between the major rich and everybody else".

 But he added: "I'm not sure there will be any distinct legacy left by the camp.
-And the Corporation of London needs to work with other landowners in the City of London to see that we don't see any repeat of this sort of protest in the Square Mile."'Sense of disquiet'
+And the Corporation of London needs to work with other landowners in the City of London to see that we don't see any repeat of this sort of protest in the Square Mile."

 David Skelton, deputy director and head of research at the Policy Exchange think tank, said the protesters "fed from a sense of disquiet from the bulk of the population".